monroewilliams/softub/README.md

 My initial build is using a [Leonardo clone](https://www.amazon.com/dp/B0786LJQ8K), and one of [these combined relay and 5v power supplies](https://www.amazon.com/dp/B077W1NVLM).
 Currently I'm planning to use a [prototyping shield](https://www.amazon.com/dp/B00Q9YB7PI) to distribute power and mount plugs for the connections.

 I'm planning to mount the relay/supply unit in a [junction box](https://www.homedepot.com/p/Commercial-Electric-1-2-in-Gray-2-Gang-7-Holes-Non-Metallic-Weatherproof-Box-WDB750PG/300851103) with a [blank cover](https://www.homedepot.com/p/Commercial-Electric-Gray-2-Gang-Non-Metallic-Weatherproof-Blank-Cover-WBC200PG/300851669) and some [cable](https://www.homedepot.com/p/3-4-in-Strain-Relief-Cord-Connector-LPCG757-1/100171642) [seals](https://www.homedepot.com/p/Arlington-Industries-1-2-in-Low-Profile-Strain-Relief-Cord-Connector-LPCG507-1/308920052) so that all AC power is isolated from the arduino.

-I haven't yet worked out what sort of enclosure the Arduino will go in.
+The Arduino board is mounted in a [separate enclosure with its own cable seals](https://www.amazon.com/dp/B08M3R71ZD).

 ## Current state of the project: